rcantini/rcantini.github.io/content/courses/ds4iot/lectures/lecture1.md

 - Differences and integration with Cloud computing
 - Main reasons behind the use of Edge computing
 - Main use cases and characteristics
+- Microservice architectures
-- Microservice architactures and containerization vs. classic virtualization
+- Containerization vs. classic virtualization
-- Using Kubernates within Edge
+- Using Kubernates at the edge
-- Simulation and modeling issues
+- Modeling and simulation issues
-- Overview of the main simulation tools.
+- Overview of the main modeling and simulation tools.

 Slides available [here](../../pdf/DS4IOT-PL01.pdf)